|If you are just starting to use the Digit-Eyes products,

-The camera on the 4 is a 5-megapixel camera that has flash
+- The camera on the 4 is a 5-megapixel camera that has

-works better than the earlier cameras in low light situations.
-The
+than the earlier cameras in low light situations.

-practical result is that you'll find that capturing the bar
+The practical result is that you'll find that capturing the

-you'll be able to capture codes from farther away.
-Please
+3GS.
+You'll also be able to capture codes from farther

-note, however, that Digit-Eyes was completely developed and
+away.
+Please note, however, that Digit-Eyes was completely

-tested using the 3GS.
-As a result, the Digit-Eyes app works
+developed and tested using the 3GS.
+As a result, the

 Did this section answer your questions?
 If not, please click here